-ARCI-025-022 Out of Competition Testing for Blood and/or Gene Doping Agents
+ARCI-011-022 Out of Competition Testing for Blood and/or Gene Doping Agents

 - (1) Any horse on the grounds at a racetrack or training center under the jurisdiction of the commission; or under the care or control of trainer or owner licensed by the commission is subject to testing for blood and/or gene doping agents without advance notice.
-This rule does not apply to therapeutic medications approved by the FDA for use in the horse. - (2) Horses to be tested may be selected at random, with probable cause, or as determined by the commission; - (3) The Commission Veterinarian, or any licensed veterinarian or licensed veterinary technician authorized by the commission, may at any time, take a urine, blood or hair sample from a horse for this purpose. - (4) Prohibited substances, practices and procedures are defined as: - (a) Blood doping agents including, but not limited to Erthropoietin (EPO), Darbepoetin, Oxyglobin, Hempure, Aransep or any substance that abnormally enhances the oxygenation of body tissues. - (b) Gene doping agents or the non-therapeutic use of genes, genetic elements, and/or cells that have the capacity to enhance athletic performance or produce analgesia. - (5) Cooperation with the Commission Veterinarian, or any licensed veterinarian or licensed veterinary technician authorized by the commission, includes: - (a) Assisting in the immediate location and identification of the horse selected - (b) for out of competition testing; - (c) Providing a stall or safe location to collect the samples; - (d) Assisting the veterinarian in properly procuring the samples;
+This rule does not apply to therapeutic medications approved by the FDA for use in the horse. - (2) Horses to be tested may be selected at random, with probable cause, or as determined by the commission; - (3) The Commission Veterinarian, or any licensed veterinarian or licensed veterinary technician authorized by the commission, may at any time, take a urine, blood or hair sample from a horse for this purpose. - (4) Prohibited substances, practices and procedures are defined as: - (a) Blood doping agents including, but not limited to Erthropoietin (EPO), Darbepoetin, Oxyglobin, Hempure, Aransep or any substance that abnormally enhances the oxygenation of body tissues. - (b) Gene doping agents or the non-therapeutic use of genes, genetic elements, and/or cells that have the capacity to enhance athletic performance or produce analgesia. - (5) Cooperation with the Commission Veterinarian, or any licensed veterinarian or licensed veterinary technician authorized by the commission, includes: - (a) Assisting in the immediate location and identification of the horse selected

+Page 283

+Version 5.76 Rules

-Page 435 Version 5.6 Rules Approved by ARCI Board of Directors December 9, 2013
+Approved by ARCI Board of Directors December 9 April 9, 2013 2014